 - A Chrome and Firefox extension (Toggl Plan Button) that lets you create a task on any page you visit with the click of a button.

 Toggl Plan users include Buzzfeed, Spotify, and National Geographic, which indicates that it’s powerful enough to meet the workload management needs of mega-companies as well as small to mid-sized businesses.
 We use it at my agency, and refer to the TBT (time before Toggl Plan) as the ‘Dark Ages.’

-The free version can be used with up to five team members, but if you expand, the price starts $8/user per month.
+The free version for solo users, but if you expand, the price starts $8/user per month.